Donna Skelly: Provincial politics

 Skelly won the 2018 election with 43.5% of the popular vote.
 Shortly after being sworn in, Doug Ford announced Skelly would become the Parliamentary Assistant to Minister of Economic Development Jim Wilson.

 During the COVID-19 pandemic in Ontario, Skelly launched a website called Relief Within Reach to connect local small businesses with available provincial and federal support programs.
 The initiative was praised by members of Hamilton City Council.

 Skelly was re-elected in the 2022 Ontario general election.

 In March 2023, Skelly announced that Carmeuse Lime Limited would not proceed with its controversial application to burn alternative low-carbon fuels at its Dundas operations.
 The plan, which was opposed by community group Dundas and Greensville Environmental Concern, Ward 13 councillor Alex Wilson, and Skelly's former political opponent who was elected to Hamilton city council representing Flamborough's Ward 15, Ted McMeekin, generated substantial community opposition relating to environmental concerns.

 On April 14, 2025, Skelly was elected Speaker of the Legislative Assembly of Ontario for the 44th Parliament of Ontario.
 She is the province's first female Speaker.
 In October 2025, the Speaker created a new seating arrangement that ended a yearslong arrangement that was unique in Canada where independent MPPs, including MPPs from parties without official party status, could have front bench seats.
 The change moved Green Party of Ontario leader Mike Schreiner, Green MPP Aislinn Clancy and independently-elected Bobbi Ann Brady to the back bench.
 The change received pushback from all parties as well as Brady; Steve Clark, the government house leader wrote a letter to Skelly saying that it "conveys favourable treatment" of the government and that it would be fairer to preserve the existing arrangements.
 Skelly declined to reconsider, citing the non-partisan nature of her role.

 Personal life

-Skelly was previously married to Rino Pirro, whom she divorced; Pirro died in 2019 while remarried.
+Skelly was previously married to Rino Pirro, whom she divorced; he died in 2019.
 Through her marriage to Pirro, she has two sons, Dane and Cole.